lspeaks22/positive-pathogen-analyzer/README.md

 Only rows with Result as "Positive" (case-insensitive) will be shown.

 How to run:
-Install Python 3 (if not already installed)
+Install Python 3 (if not already installed),
-Install other tools (under what you will need/built with:)
+Install other tools (under what you will need/built with:), run the application
-\n
-run the application